Shipping in 5 working days, priced by order value:

 Per person, allow 50-60g for a board or 30g when adding to a salad or pasta.

-British Ryedale heritage hogget, Salt, Black pepper, Dextrose, White pepper, Preservatives (E251, E250)
+British Longhorn heritage beef, Red wine (Sulphites), Salt, Black pepper, Dextrose, White pepper, Preservatives (E251, E250).

-Contains no allergens, but produced in a facility which processes nuts in the same space, on different production runs.
+Contains sulphites.
+Produced in a facility which processes nuts in the same space, on different production runs.
 Please consider this when making your selection to ensure the products are correct for you.